abajwa-hw/single-view-demo/README-21.md

 ```
 sqoop import --verbose --connect 'jdbc:mysql://localhost/people' --table persons --username root --hcatalog-table persons --hcatalog-storage-stanza "stored as orc" -m 1 --create-hcatalog-table  --driver com.mysql.jdbc.Driver
 ```
+Note: if importing large files you should also add the following argument: --fetch-size -2147483648

 - Now re-open the Hive view and notice that the persons table was created and has data